 Weight & Compression

 While the Peak to Park does feature super lofty insulation that is packable, its features add bulk.
 It feels lightweight while wearing, but isn't the smallest jacket out there.
-While it's not as lightweight as other quilted competitors that feature less insulation, it certainly compresses nicely into a backpack or a ski bag for easy travel.
+While it's not as lightweight as other quilted competitors that featureless insulation, it certainly compresses nicely into a backpack or a ski bag for easy travel.
 The nylon exterior and interior is flexible, while the insulation has air pockets that can be deflated to pack away.

 This jacket is not our first choice for a lightweight mission or while skinning up a mountain.
-It's heavier than most and its added features don't skimp on the weight.
+It's heavier than most, and its added features don't skimp on the weight.
 It also does not have a compression sack, nor does it fit into its own pocket, earning it a lower score in this category overall.
 However, if you chose to take it with you on your next hut trip, it will certainly perform and stuff into an overnight bag.
 Simple wrap it inside of its hood, or buy a stuff sack to put it away with.

 We are thoroughly impressed with the Columbia Peak to Park's ability to combat storms and rough weather.
 While it's not our first choice for the nastiest conditions that old man winter has to offer, it will certainly keep you comfortable in most winter storms.

 When wearing this jacket on a particularly windy day in the Sierra mountains of California, we stayed well protected from a harsh and blowing wind.
-The shell is made up of a 100% Polyester Storm-Lite DP II material that is fairly impervious to cutting and blowing wind.
+The shell is made up of a 100% Polyester Storm-Lite DP II material that is relatively impervious to cutting and blowing wind.
 The insulation is thick, with a nylon liner that again helps to ensure that you stay warm.
 The stitching is nice and tight, and we didn't observe any wind getting through the seams.
 The zipper lies overtop a piece of fabric to protect you further.
 We didn't notice any wind making its way through the zipper or the face fabric.
 Overall, a very wind-resistant jacket that adds to its overall warmth.